 |Washington, DC||DC Beekeepers Alliance||Monthly||Third Wednesdays||Farragut Square, DC|

 |Northern Virginia||Northern Virginia Beekeepers Association||Monthly||Fourth Tuesdays||Annandale, VA|

-If you can’t find a club near you above, look at the list of beekeeping clubs complied by te The Eastern Apiculture Society (EAS) has compiled a list of all beekeeping clubs on the East Coast of the USA and Canada if you can’t find one nearby below.
+If you can’t find a club near you above, look at the list of beekeeping clubs complied by the The Eastern Apiculture Society (EAS) has compiled a list of all beekeeping clubs on the East Coast of the USA and Canada.

 Last Updated on